tobnag/containerized-stream-processing/README.md

 ```

 > **Note**
-> If you like to rename of the data folder or the CSV files, make sure to update the corresponding environment variables in the [.env](./.env) file.
+> If you want to rename the data folder or the CSV files, make sure to update the corresponding environment variables in the [.env](./.env) file.

 ## Usage
 The streaming pipeline consists of the following services, as defined in the [docker-compose.yml](./docker-compose.yml):